 Make the raspberry buttercream frosting

-- Using a stand mixer (preferred) or handheld mixer and a large bowl, beat the cream cheese until broken up and softened.
+- In the bowl of a stand mixer with a paddle attachment (preferred) or a hand mixer and a large bowl, beat the cream cheese until broken up and softened.

 - Add the room temperature salted butter and continue to beat until there are no lumps, scraping the sides of the bowl as needed.